Evolution of the brain: Among vertebrates

 The cerebellum, or "little brain," is behind the brainstem and below the occipital lobe of the cerebrum in humans.
 Its purposes include the coordination of fine sensorimotor tasks, and it may be involved in some cognitive functions, such as language and different motor skills that may involve hands and feet.
 The cerebellum helps keep equilibrium.
 Damage to the cerebellum would result in all physical roles in life to be affected.
 Human cerebellar cortex is finely convoluted, much more so than cerebral cortex.
 Its interior axon fiber tracts are called the arbor vitae, or Tree of Life.

 The area of the brain with the greatest amount of recent evolutionary change is called the neocortex.
 In reptiles and fish, this area is called the pallium and is smaller and simpler relative to body mass than what is found in mammals.
 According to research, the cerebrum first developed about 200 million years ago.
 It is responsible for higher cognitive functions—for example, language, thinking, and related forms of information processing.
 It is also responsible for processing sensory input (together with the thalamus, a part of the limbic system that acts as an information router).
 The thalamus receives the different sensations before the information is then passed onto the cerebral cortex.
 Most of its function is subconscious, that is, not available for inspection or intervention by the conscious mind.
 The neocortex is an elaboration, or outgrowth, of structures in the limbic system, with which it is tightly integrated.
 The neocortex is the main part controlling many brain functions as it covers half of the whole brain in volume.
 The development of these recent evolutionary changes in the neocortex likely occurred as a result of new neural network formations and positive selections of certain genetic components.

+While comparing the average neuron size and the packing density the difference between primate and mammal brains is shown.